 I know that sangria recipes love a good liqueur so I didn’t think twice.

 You guys, this pear liqueur is some of the tastiest liqueur I have ever had and comes highly recommended (totally not sponsored- Clear Creek Distillery has no idea who I am).
-Unfortunately, aside from Nugget Markets (where I found my bottle), I have no idea where you can find the stuff.

 - This fall sangria does not like mushy, over-ripe pears.
 It also doesn’t like pears that are as hard as rocks.
 Purchase pears that are ripe, yet firm.
 Otherwise, they will dissolve into a chalky mess.